Jack Plagge, Manager

 An extension location should be located sufficiently close to share administration, supervision, and services in a manner that renders it unnecessary for the extension location to independently meet the conditions of participation as a rehabilitation agency.”
 The extension location must be situated within a 30 mile radius of where 90 percent of the agency’s primary site’s population lives.
 Sites beyond that area may require the location to be independently certified as a primary site.
 Consideration may be given for greater or shorter distances based on unusual geographic features.

 Rehabilitation Agencies must answer all questions and submit the Assurance of Compliance online to the Office of Civil Rights.
 The confirmation of successful submission must be included with paperwork submitted to the Agency.
 Click here for more information on Civil Rights Requirements.

 Rehabilitation agencies accredited by an accrediting organization approved by CMS may be exempt from initial and recertification inspections by the Agency for Health Care Administration.
 A copy of the accreditation award letter and the complete accreditation report, including any corrective actions must be submitted to the Agency for review.
 If the accrediting organization does not include it in the award letter verification of Medicare deemed status must also be submitted.

-NOTE: Changes of address of the provider's primary practice location require an on-site visit.
+NOTE: A change of address of the provider's primary practice location requires an on-site visit.